kingsdigitallab/kdl-vqa/README.md

 Regularly check [Huggingface VLM leaderboard](https://huggingface.co/spaces/opencompass/open_vlm_leaderboard) and [OpenCompass Leaderboard](https://mmbench.opencompass.org.cn/leaderboard) for new candidates.

-* [SmolVLM-Instruct](https://huggingface.co/HuggingFaceTB/SmolVLM-Instruct) (2B, HF): looks like a possible alternative to Moondream2.
-Certainly worth trying.
+* [molmo](https://molmoai.com/#features): open source trained on well curated dataset with good general understanding, comes in 72b, 7b (-o is most open, -d perform better) and 1b.
 * llava-next [NO]: 0.5b needs access to gated llama-3-8b model on HF
 * Vila [MAYBE]: docker not building, can't find instructions on how to run model with python
 * HuggingFaceM4/Idefics3-8B-Llama3 [MAYBE]: Requires ~24GB VRAM
 * Phi-3.5-vision-instruct (4.15B) [TRIED]: demo code out of memory on A30 (24GB) although model is 4.15B x BF16.
 Requires 50GB VRAM!
 * PaliGemma ?
-* florence [NO]: it doesn't support free prompt tasks, only set tasks such as global/region OCR or CAPTION.
+* florence [NO]: it doesn't support free prompt tasks, only set tasks such as global/region OCR or CAPTION

 ### Adding support for a new type of VLM to this tool